Seven Tips to Stretch Your Grocery Budget

 Eat in Season

-Eating to the season is the easiest way to ensure you have adequate nutrients and are not paying for transport costs for foods from overseas or for storage of food items for long periods of time.
+Eating according to the season is the easiest way to ensure adequate nutrients and avoid paying for transport costs for foods from overseas or for storing food items for long periods of time.

-As a general rule, in-season fruit and vegetables are much more readily available at certain times of the year and their price will be reflective of this.
+As a general rule, in-season fruit and vegetables are much more readily available at certain times of the year, and their price will reflect this.

 In Australia, our massive supermarkets have led us to believe that apples, oranges and bananas are in season all year round.
 But if you’ve ever purchased Californian navel oranges in summer or watermelon in winter, chances are you’ve paid for something that has been stored for long periods of time to give the appearance that the food is fresh.

-You can find out what is in season in your area by using websites such as Seasonal Food Guide or a chat with your local farmer will give you some ideas on what’s readily available and in season in your area.
+You can find out what is in season in your area by using websites such as the Seasonal Food Guide.
+Chatting with your local farmer can also give you some ideas about what’s readily available and in season.

 Eat Local and Organic